 Mothae sits within a cluster of operating kimberlite diamond mines in Lesotho and is located within 5km of Letseng, the richest $ per carat kimberlite diamond mine in the world.
 It is less than 2km from a sealed highway to the capital of Maseru.

-As part of the acquisition, the Government of Lesotho has agreed to award a new 10 year mining licence for Mothae, which has an automatic right of renewal for a further 10 years.
+As part of the acquisition, the Government of Lesotho has issued a new 10 year mining licence for Mothae, which has an automatic right of renewal for a further 10 years.

 The diamonds recovered from the trial mining phase at Mothae were, like Letseng, of exceptional size and quality, achieving sale price of up to US$41,500 per carat.

-The >21,000 carats of Mothae diamonds sold included a 254 carat brown stone, an 84 carat octahedron and Type IIa gems weighing 56 carats, 29 carats and 14 carats.
+The >21,000 carats of Mothae diamonds sold from the trial mining phase included a 254 carat brown stone, an 84 carat octahedron and Type IIa gems weighing 56 carats, 29 carats and 14 carats.

 The acquisition included on-site infrastructure including a diamond processing plant, workshops, diesel-generated power, accommodation and site offices, fresh water dams and tailings storage facilities.